 All park roads remain open with the exception of:

-- The Southeast border road - closed to pedestrian and vehicle traffic between the Lukeville Port of Entry to the Santa Rosa Mountains due to construction activity safety concerns.
+The southeast border road along the wall is closed to pedestrian and vehicle traffic between the Lukeville Port of Entry to the Santa Rosa Mountains due to construction activity safety concerns.

 South Puerto Blanco Road is temporarily closed.
 This closure includes North Puerto Blanco Road from the Pinkley Peak parking lot to the Pozo Nuevo Road.

 As part of a multi-agency effort currently underway to humanely manage the border, Organ Pipe Cactus National Monument is temporarily closing the South Puerto Blanco Road to support ongoing U.S. Customs and Border Protection operations.
 This closure also includes the one-way stretch of North Puerto Blanco Road from the Pinkley Peak parking lot to the Pozo Nuevo Road.
 The park remains open for visitors.

 This temporary closure will remain in effect until further notice.